Rachni/Whatsapp-notification-filter/README.md

 An Android Notification Listener designed to filter and silence WhatsApp notifications containing TikTok or Twitter/X links.
 This app was built to focus on **silent notification handling** for **WhatsApp** messages but can be extended to support other apps or patterns.

 ---
+🚧 **Work in Progress** 🚧
+This project is still under active development.
+Some features may not work as intended, and testing has been limited to Realme devices running ColorOS.
+Contributions and feedback are highly appreciated!

+---

 ## 🚀 Features
 - Automatically detects WhatsApp notifications containing specific links (TikTok or Twitter/X).